 The Route: the D680 heads north out of the town of Salers in the Cantal department of central France and then turns east towards the mountains.
 This is one route to the top but there are several others, more of which later.
 From Salers it is 20km to the summit at an average gradient of 4.8%.

-The Col de Néronne is the first part of the climb, the road rises up the side of the U-shaped valley, a geography lesson on wheels with all sorts of rock features around.
-It’s fast, the gradient is 3-4% and the top of the pass is visible ahead from afar but it pays to look around, it’s the views to the side that are best.
+The Col de Néronne is the first part of the climb, the road rises up the side of the U-shaped valley, a geography lesson on wheels with rock features galore.
+It’s fast, the gradient is 3-4% and the top of the pass is visible from afar but it pays to look around, it’s the views to the side that are best.
 The pass arrives quickly and isn’t the crossing point you normally associate with a col as the road simply carries on, there’s not much of a descent to come.
 The landscape is reminiscent of New Zealand, the volcanic terrain turned green thanks to abundant rainfall and there’s more livestock than people.
-The comparisons end the moment you pass a house or a farm building, many are ancient and the more you look the older they appear, for example the slate tiles on a roof have been cut by hand.
+The comparisons end the moment you pass a house or a farm building, many are ancient and the more you look the older they appear, for example the slate tiles on a roof appear to have been cut by hand.
 This feels like time travel, you half expect to meet a horse and carriage going the other way and the illusion is only betrayed when a camper van comes down the road instead, or your phone shows a 3G signal.

 The Verdict: a great climb amid some impressive scenery.
 By itself it’s not going to draw people in the same way Mont Ventoux is a destination for thousands of cyclists but climb up and the best part is yet to come, once at the top you can choose where to go next and to explore other parts of this unusual landscape.